 General

 The CTRL-MSG within the burst shall indicate if the burst shall be relayed using the field Relay Status as described in Table 4.
+If 'relay status' = '0: original transmission' shall be relayed.

-A DPP terminal shall be configured with one of three relay options as follows:
+A DPP SS shall be configured with one of three relay options as follows:

 Direct transmission only: when relay station receives the CTRL-MSG with relay option value as 0 it shall not relay.